Life Inside

 The stories they wrote, and continue to write, are sad and funny, startling and predictable, brave, scary, powerful, often deeply insightful, sometimes hard to read.
 I wrote about the group and the men and what I learned in my recent book, A Grip of Time: When Prison is Your Life.

-Here, below, is another story from inside, where real life is being lived, where lives of meaning are being crafted against all odds.
+Here is another story from inside, where real life is being lived, where lives of meaning are being crafted against all odds.

 Lauren Kessler’s newest book, A Grip of Time: When Prison is Your Life, takes readers into the world of a maximum security prison and the minds and hearts of the men who live there.
 Two-time winner of the Oregon Book Award, she is the author of 10 works of narrative nonfiction.
 She (and her books) will be at the Holiday Market “Authors and Artists Fair” at the Lane County Fairgrounds, 10 am to 2 pm Saturday, Dec.
 7.